RED-F: Reconstruction-Elimination based Dual-stream Contrastive Forecasting for Multivariate Time Series Anomaly Prediction: Methodology

 \subsubsection{Intra-Attn}

-For the intra-series perspective, we process the feature representation $X_0^{\text{intra}_i}$ for the $i$-th series.
+For the intra-series perspective, we process the feature representation $X_0^{\text{intra}_i}$ for the $i$-th channel.
 Because there is no temporal causality between the different frequency bands, we directly use a standard Transformer encoder layer to capture their relationships.
-The computation is similar to the second stage of Inter-Attn but without the masking operation, resulting in the final representation $\widetilde{X}_0^{\text{intra}} \in R^{C \times N \times D}$.
+The computation is similar to the second stage of Inter-Attn but without the masking operation, obtaining the updated intra-band representation $\widetilde{X}_0^{\text{intra}}$.

-It is worth noting that the Intra-Attn module possesses its own independent projection matrices and FFN weights, separate from those in Inter-Attn.
-This allows it to learn specific patterns unique to the intra-series frequency band relationships.